astephanh/atmos-hello-world/README.md

 ## Repositories

-`hello-world`: simple test with local state, no real resources are created `hello-world-template` tries to use templating for component version (not working)
+`hello-world`: simple test with local state, no real resources are created `hello-world-template` uses templating for component version

 ---